-Most people think of music as a recreational art, and performances of music as an aesthetic experience.
-But there is growing scientific evidence that music, used as therapy by a certified music therapist, supports our health and wellbeing in a wide variety of clinical areas.
+Growing scientific evidence reflects that music, used as therapy by a licensed certified music therapist, supports our health and wellbeing in a wide variety of clinical areas.
 Music therapy can enhance resilience when combatting a disease, or assist in the maintenance of physical and mental health across the lifespan.

 Mount Sinai Union Square has long been a star performer in this engaging field of medicine.
 The Louis Armstrong Department of Music Therapy has been a leader in offering music therapy for more than two decades and is the largest and foremost treatment program of its kind in New York City, as well as a leader in research and clinical practice.

-Our therapists use live music and clinical improvisation with instruments, such as guitar, piano, percussion, winds, strings, and often songs from patients’ preferred selection—adapted to meet individual needs, as only a live performance can be.
+At the Louis Armstrong Center for Music and Medicine, our therapists use live music and clinical improvisation with instruments, such as guitar, piano, percussion, winds, strings, and often songs from patients’ preferred selection—adapted to meet individual needs, as only a live applicationcan be.
 This helps alleviate pain, regulate heart rate and blood pressure, improve breathing, ease anxiety, reduce depression, and enhance quality of life.
-Our patients tell us that music therapy has improved their quality of life, reduced their pain, assisted with treatment endurance, such as radiation and chemotherapy, and has also enhanced their self-image and their relationships with family and within their community.
+Our patients tell us that music therapy has improved their quality of life, for instance with chronic illness such as heart disease or COPD, neurologic symptoms related to stroke, Alzheimer's or Parkinson's, reduced their pain, assisted with treatment endurance, such as radiation and chemotherapy, and has also enhanced their self-image and their relationships with family and within their community.

 Doctors and nurses refer patients to our music therapists, who are licensed, board certified, and trained to offer you the most current music therapy techniques.
 Our approach is highly personalized, which means we’ll meet with you to learn precisely how we can use music to meet your specific needs, generally by augmenting traditional treatments for those coping with an illness.
 We like to say we are in tune with our patients.

 As part of our mission and our connection to the Icahn School of Medicine at Mount Sinai, we conduct research in music and medicine.
 We run clinical trials to support evidence-based music therapy practices, which means you will have the benefits of the latest research in this evolving field.
-Our clinical trials have helped to discover how our music therapy techniques have aided spine surgery patients, and decrease anxiety in radiation oncology.
-Our current research projects include an Asthma Initiative Program at Union Square to determine how children can use music-assisted relaxation and breathing techniques, combined with playing a wind instrument, to help with their medical treatments.
+Our clinical trials have helped to discover how our music therapy techniques have aided spine surgery patients, decreased anxiety in radiation oncology and improved the breathing of kids with Asthma.
+Our current research projects include a study looking at the impact of music therapy with patients requiring Mechanical Ventilation at the ICU and the impact of Music Therapy on neonates with Neonatal Abstinence Syndrome in the NICU.

 Can you benefit from our services?